 According to experts, you should mount the geyser at least 1.8 meters, or 6 feet, above the ground.
-This makes sure that the water pressure is enough and that your taps don’t just trickle but instead provide a strong flow of hot water.
+This makes sure that the water pressure is enough and that your taps do not just trickle but instead provide a strong flow of hot water.

-If the filters aren’t working properly, consider going for water heater replacement.
+If the filters are not working properly, consider going for water heater replacement.

 Nearly as frustrating as having too little hot water is having too much hot water.
 The thermostats on your water heater may be set too high if you are having this issue.

 - What should I do if the water is bad?

 Bacterial decomposition or anode rod, which makes the water stink terribly, is the main cause of the unpleasant odor.

 This fragrance is not difficult to get rid of.
 Replace the anode rod if the water still smells after gently cleaning the tank with a weak hydrogen peroxide solution.